Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Conclusion

 \section{Conclusion}

 We present a comprehensive study of the off-target issues in zero-shot translation.
 We empirically show that the off-target noises in training examples and the shared vocabulary across languages bias MNMT models to over-estimate the translation hypotheses in off-target languages.
-In response to this problem, we propose two light-weight and complementary approaches to mitigate the uncertainty issues, which can significantly improve zero-shot translation performance without introducing any additional parameters and computational cost.
+In response to this problem, we propose several lightweight and complementary approaches to mitigate the uncertainty issues, which can significantly improve zero-shot translation performance with no or only marginal additional computational costs.

+In the future, we plan to explore the uncertainty of large MNMT models trained on more complicated datasets~\cite{Fan2021BeyondEM,schwenk-etal-2021-wikimatrix}, as well as that of large language models (LLMs), which also support the zero-shot translation~\cite{jiao2023chatgpt}.